 I first read Lockhart’s convincing essay in a free pdf form; he has since added to the essay and published it into book form.
 It is a piece of work that I wish every student, parent, and teacher would read.
 No. I wish everyone making decisions for this generation of students would thoughtfully consider the significance of Lockhart’s argument.

-Why, in this era of global technology, are we using the same teaching methodology as that of the Industrial Revolution, when public education began?
 Today’s students need to ask the crazy questions.
 They need to collaborate and solve problems in a creative way.
 They need to see a world full of wonder and possibilities without shirking at the thought of digging deeper to come up with their own solutions.

 Which is more interesting…using a formula that someone handed you without explanation (and made you memorize and practice over and over), or hearing the story of one of the most beautiful, fascinating problems and one of the most brilliant and powerful ideas in human history?
 We are killing people’s interest in circles, for god’s sake!